 Still there are many young, ambitious civil servants that strive for better services and the development of their local communities.
 Talent for Governance supports them by providing opportunities for knowledge exchange and training so that they can develop their skills and realise their ambitions.

 Young civil servants employed by a local government in a developing country (e.g. municipality, district, town) can apply for the Talent for Governance programme.
 They must have a strong motivation and a concrete project or idea to improve the performance of the organisation and create better services for their community.

 To be eligible, you must work for a local government (not an NGO or private Enterprise.
-And although we acknowledge the great work of civil servant like school and university teachers, nurses, doctors, soldiers, police, civil servants at central and state government level they do not form the focus point of this training and internship programme, and therefore have no chance of being selected) ;
+And although we acknowledge the great work of civil servants like teachers, nurses, doctors, soldiers, police, and practitioners at central and state government level, these individuals do not form the focus point of this training and internship programme.

 - work in one of the countries listed on the DAC country list;

 - be 37 years of age or younger when you apply;

 - have at least two years of work experience in local governance and prove your commitment work there for at least two years more;